A-Star100/srb2-mods/CL_SpeedySonic/HOW_TO_EDIT.md

 - **[SOC](https://wiki.srb2.org/wiki/SOC):** Sonic Object Configuration is a type of config file for Sonic Robo Blast 2 that is used in mods to define how your character will appear both in-game and in the character select screen.
 Unlike Lua, it is not as capable in adding gameplay abilites, and mostly meant for styling and adding some objects.

 - **S_SKIN and SOC_PLAY:** These two lumps are very important for your character.
 These are **required** for your SRB2 mod, or else the game will show an error and refuse to launch the mod.
-Both of these specify visual information about your character, such as the default color they use, the abilities they have, and more.
+Both of these specify important information about your character, such as the default color they use, the abilities they have, and more.

 - **Doom Graphics:** Doom graphics are also extremely crucial to your mod.
 Without them, your character will appear blank.
 For simplicity, I decided to stick with the default Sonic sprites the PK3 template I used had.